bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

     model = OD('./class_label.txt', model_arch='fasterrcnn')

-To initialize a Faster R-CNN architecture with the specified trained weights (e.g. the weights pre-trained with COCO dataset), we use argument ``model_weight`` during initialization.
+To initialize a Faster R-CNN architecture with the specified trained weight (e.g. the weight pre-trained with COCO dataset), users can use argument ``model_weight`` during initialization.
-Note that, the pre-trained weight file (``.pth``) can be downloaded from the GitHub repositories of `MMDetection <https://github.com/open-mmlab/mmdetection/tree/master/configs>`_ or `Detectron2 <https://github.com/facebookresearch/detectron2/tree/main/configs>`_.
+Note that, the pre-trained weight file (:file:`.pth`) can be downloaded from the GitHub repositories of `MMDetection <https://github.com/open-mmlab/mmdetection/tree/master/configs>`_ or `Detectron2 <https://github.com/facebookresearch/detectron2/tree/main/configs>`_.